fifonik/ElegooNeptuneThumbnailPrusaMod/README.md

 ## Building your own executable from script

 - Install Python;
 - Install pyinstaller: `pip install pyinstaller`
 - Clone the repo;
-- Open console, navigate to repo folder and `pyinstaller build.spec` => thumbnail.exe will be created in dist folder
+- Open console, navigate to the repo folder and run `pyinstaller build.spec` => thumbnail.exe will be created in `dist` folder

 ## Compatibility